-- (c) The shortcomings of the system used by the police to keep records of cases of detention, including brief arrests of persons who are released without having been brought before a judge;21 - (d) The lack of information on the disciplinary measures taken during the period under review against law enforcement personnel who did not immediately allow persons deprived of their liberty to benefit from fundamental legal safeguards (arts.
+- (c) The shortcomings of the system used by the police to keep records of cases of detention, including brief arrests of persons who are released without having been brought before a judge;23 - (d) The lack of information on the disciplinary measures to which law enforcement personnel who did not immediately allow persons deprived of their liberty to benefit from fundamental legal safeguards were subjected during the period under review (arts.
 2 and 16).